PotLock/potlock-nextjs-app/README.md

 ## Project Structure

-The architectural methodology is heavily based on [Feature-Sliced Design](https://feature-sliced.design/docs/reference/layers).
+The architectural doctrine of the project is heavily based on [Feature-Sliced Design](https://feature-sliced.design/docs/reference/layers).
 This provides explicit separation between abstract and business-logic-heavy parts of the codebase, for which it offers a highly modular approach, defining clear boundaries for different aspects of the application within each module: